dagleaves/VisionNETs/README.md

 | ResNet  	|        	|          	|           |              	|          	|
 | VGG16 	|        	|          	|           |              	|          	|
 | GoogLeNet	|        	|          	|           |              	|          	|

+## Pre-Trained Weights

+Due to the size of the larger model weights, I had to move the pre-trained model checkpoints to a Google Drive folder.
+You may access the pre-trained weights at the following link: [Google Drive](https://drive.google.com/drive/folders/12HhPDR_I2pdhZ5VBbv56mn2bZWVrdK1t?usp=share_link)